piotrdobr3454/PolSourceAssignment/README.md

 14. Set the folder to website\my-vue-app\vue-js-client-crud\src

+15. Type:

+npm install build

-15. Type: npm run serve
+npm run serve

 16. Go to http://localhost:8081/ at the website